bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 1:

 "Y'all ain't been here long.
 But Wren's takin' a liking to y'all.
 Y'know that, right?"
-Aster looks up from folding the white cotton garments she had arrived in town in, a few days prior.
+*Aster looks up from putting away the white cotton garments she had arrived in town in, a few* days prior.
 Her eyes meet Avery's with a quizzical expression followed by a nod.
 She had noticed.
-"Set you up real nice here, too."
+"'Set you up real nice here, too."
+His voice trailed off as his eyes looked her over.
+Aster cast her eyes to the floorboards.
 Again a nod.
-The house was well-kept, recently abandoned
+It was true.
+The house was well-kept, recently abandoned, at the edge of the dusty road, two carts wide, that ran through the heart of the town.
+Avery pads some dust off his clothes and removes his hat before crossing the threshold.
+" ... "

+you've been chosen